khairulimran-97/berisalam-metabox-repeater/README.md

-# Code Snippet - Recurring Donation Meta Box
+# Code Snippet - Recurring Berisalam Repeater Meta Box

 This code snippet adds a meta box to the admin area for a custom post type called "product".
 The meta box allows users to add recurring donation options to the product.